 It’s time to show recruiters that you’re equipped with everything it takes to win—both in and outside the courtroom.
 You might handle cases in a variety of areas, but most civil litigation attorneys specialize in a particular area or two.

 If you specialize in medical malpractice, divorce, personal injury, or real estate disputes, use your skills to reflect that.
-Be specific about your skills: Don’t say something generic like “communication” when you could say something more unique and tailored to what you do.
+Be specific about your skills: Don’t say something generic like “communication” when you could say something more unique like “conflict resolution” or “negotiation”.